EANS-News: PALFINGER AG / PALFINGER Results 2020: A Landmark Year

 Outlook

+"The economic consequences of the crisis will also affect 2021," says Klauser, "unpredictable change and the market risk from COVID-19 continue to exist.
+We were able to successfully overcome the cyberattack which took place at the end of January, although one-off impacts will still be felt in this respect especially during the first quarter.
+"Thanks to full order books, PALFINGER has good coverage in the first half of 2021.
+"All markets are expected to recover and further stabilize and we will start seeing this from summer onwards," adds Klauser.

+The planned reversal of the cross-holding with SANY HEAVY INDUSTRIES increases PALFINGER's ability to generate additional financial resources for strategic acquisitions.
+"Additionally, in 2021 we are investing more than EUR 100 million in our future, primarily in modernization and digitalization," says Klauser.
+Moreover, further synergy potential within the PALFINGER Group will be leveraged through integration and system standardization.

-In 2021, PALFINGER strives for annual revenue over EUR 1.7 billion and an EBIT margin of 8 percent.
-For 2024 the financial targets are EUR 2.0 billion in revenue from organic growth, an average EBIT margin of 10 percent and an average ROCE of 10 percent over the business cycle.
+In 2021, PALFINGER strives to achieve annual revenue of over EUR 1.7 billion and an EBIT margin of 8 percent.
+The financial targets for 2024 are EUR 2.0 billion in revenue from organic growth, a 10 percent average EBIT margin and a 10 percent average ROCE over the business cycle.

-Please click here to access the online version of PALFINGER AG's Integrated Annual Report 2020: https://www.palfinger.ag/en/news/publications
+To access the online version of PALFINGER AG's Integrated Annual Report 2020, please click on this link: https://www.palfinger.ag/en/news/publications

 +++